Estelamb/Distributed_IoT/docs/source/Getting_started/how_to_run.rst

 Drone
 -----

+If it is going to run on the Laptop/PC with Windows 11, start ``Docker Desktop``.

 In the ``Drone`` directory, run the following command (If it's the same machine as the Fleet Manager, skip this step):